Amber Heard Talks Living Honestly Post Johnny Depp Divorce, Comments On Being A Role Model

 Amber Heard has been vocal over recent months, speaking out in defense of women who are victims of domestic violence.
 The star was even the subject of a PSA ahead of her divorce from Depp being finalized, as Express, U.K. reported, which caused the notable actor to refuse full payment, as Heard’s appearance in the PSA was against an agreement between the stars’ legal teams.

-Eventually the divorce was finalized when the judge overseeing the case ordered the payment and put a stop to all the motions that had been brought forward, essentially saying “enough is enough.”
+Eventually, the divorce was finalized when the judge overseeing the case ordered the payment and put a stop to all the motions that had been brought forward, essentially saying “enough is enough.”

-[Featured Image By Jason Merritt/ Getty Images]
+[Featured Image By Jason Merritt/Getty Images]